ROVI-org/thevenin/docs/source/api/thevenin/index.rst

       :param tspan: Relative times for recording solution [s].
 Providing a tuple as (t_max: float, Nt: int) or (t_max: float, dt: float) constructs tspan using ``np.linspace`` or ``np.arange``, respectively.
 See the notes for more information.
+Given an array simply uses the values supplied as the evaluation times.
+Arrays must be monotonic increasing and start with zero.
-      :type tspan: tuple
+      :type tspan: tuple | 1D np.array
       :param limits: Stopping criteria for the new step, must be entered in sequential name/value pairs.
 Allowable names are {'soc', 'temperature_K', 'current_A', 'voltage_V', 'power_W', 'capacity_Ah', 'time_s',